 Image: UNSW Business School building

-CEPAR and the School of Risk & Actuarial Studies at UNSW Sydney are seeking speakers to present their research on issues associated with pensions, retirement and/or ageing in the 2022 seminar series.
+CEPAR and the School of Risk & Actuarial Studies, UNSW Business School are seeking speakers to present their research on issues associated with pensions, retirement and/or ageing in the 2022 seminar series.
 Participation from academics and research students from all universities as well as from researchers in industry and government are welcome.
 Interested speakers should contact CEPAR Research Fellow Dr Gaoyun (Sophie) Yan.

 Please contact Gaoyun (Sophie) Yan if you are interested in presenting, participating or would like to be added to the Pensions, Retirement and Ageing Seminar Series mailing list.